Patrick Macnee: Sherlock Holmes and Doctor Watson

 Macnee appeared in Magnum, P.I.
 (1984) as a retired British agent who suffered from the delusion that he was Sherlock Holmes, in a season four episode titled Holmes Is Where the Heart Is.
 He played both Holmes and Dr. Watson on several occasions.
 He played Watson three times: once alongside Roger Moore's Sherlock Holmes in the television film Sherlock Holmes in New York (1976), and twice with Christopher Lee, first in Sherlock Holmes and the Leading Lady (1991), and then in Incident at Victoria Falls (1992).
 He played Holmes in another television film The Hound of London (1993), along with the Canadian television film Sherlock Holmes: The Case of the Temporal Nexus (1996).
 He is thus one of only a small number of actors to have portrayed both Sherlock Holmes and Dr. Watson on screen.

 Personal life

 Macnee married his first wife Barbara Douglas (1921–2012) in 1942.
 They had two children, Rupert and Jenny, and a grandson, Christopher ("Kit").
 After they were divorced in 1956, his second marriage (1965–1969) was to actress Katherine Woodville.
 From 1973 to 1991, Macnee owned a home in the Deep Well neighborhood of Palm Springs, California.
 His third marriage was to Baba Majos de Nagyzsenye, daughter of opera singer Ella Némethy.
 It lasted from 1988 until her death in 2007.
 Macnee became a United States citizen in 1959.
-He dedicated his autobiography, which he titled Blind in One Ear: The Avenger Returns (1988), to Marie Cameron.
+He dictated his autobiography, which he titled Blind in One Ear: The Avenger Returns (1988), to Marie Cameron.
 Later in life, Macnee was an enthusiastic naturist.

 Death

 On 25 June 2015, Macnee died at Rancho Mirage, California, his home for the previous four decades, at the age of 93.
+Tributes were paid by co-stars Roger Moore and Nicola Bryant, and by fellow Avengers leads Diana Rigg and Linda Thorson.